Yastrid Is Your No.1 Cog Threads Manufacturer

 Can Cog Threads Be Removed?

 Barbed and cogged threads, once inserted inside your skin, can only be removed with complication.
-If your doctor leaves the thread end in a superficial plane then there are high chances of granuloma formation – infections and inflammation.
+If your doctor leaves the thread end in a superficial plane, there are high chances of granuloma formation – infections and inflammation.

 What Does A Cog Thread Lift Feel Like?